-For information on admission to the major, please see the College of Chemistry Admissions tab (http://guide.berkeley.edu/archive/2020-21/ undergraduate/colleges-schools/chemistry/#admissionstext) in this Guide.
+For information on admission to the major, please see the College of Chemistry Admissions tab (http://guide.berkeley.edu/archive/2021-22/ undergraduate/colleges-schools/chemistry/#admissionstext) in this Guide.

-Minor Program
+Minor Programs

-The Department of Chemical and Biomolecular Engineering offers an undergraduate minor in Chemical Engineering.
-For information regarding how to declare the minor, please contact the department.
+The Department of Chemical and Biomolecular Engineering offers undergraduate minors in Chemical Engineering and Responsible Process Implementation.
+For information regarding how to declare these minors, please contact the department.
 Please be sure to consult with your college or school for information on rules regarding overlap of courses between majors and minors.